P0MAH0B/MP-beauty/README.md

 ### Content

-- All content was written by the developer.
+- All content was written by the developer himself or following the Code Institute guide.

 ### Media